covcom/300CEM/Week_02_The_Java_language/README.md

   * RelativeLayout is one of the two most important layouts in Android.
 To align views in a RelativeLayout, you used attributes such as layout_height, layout_alignParentLeft, the layout below.
 For a comprehensive list of attributes that can be used to control the positioning, click [here](http://developer.android.com/reference/android/widget/RelativeLayout.LayoutParams.html).

    > The reason that relative layout is important is that there're so many different screen sizes for Android.
 In a relative positioning system, once we know the origin point (top left corner) and the size of the view, we can determine its absolute position.
-By contrast, iOS use absolute positioning as there's only a limited number of screen sizes available.
+By contrast, iOS use absolute positioning as there are only a limited number of screen sizes available.

     ![Android coordinates](http://i.stack.imgur.com/xgQ3b.png)